leg100/otf/docs/index.md

 !!! note
     This is recommended only for testing purposes.
 You should use your SSO account in most cases.

+## VCS Providers

+VCS providers allow you to connect workspaces to git repositories.
+Once connected , you can trigger runs that source their configuration from a repository.

+Firstly, create a provider for your organization.
+On your organization's main menu, select 'VCS providers'.

+You'll be presented with a choice of providers to create.
+The choice is restricted to those for which you have enabled [SSO](#authentication).
+For instance, if you have enabled Github SSO then you can create a Github VCS provider.

+Select the provider you would like to create.
+You will then be prompted to enter a personal access token.
+Instructions for generating the token are included on the page.
+The token permits OTF to access your git repository and retrieve terraform configuration.
+Once you've generated and inserted the token into the field you also need to give the provider a name that describes it.

+!!! note
+    Be sure to restrict the permissions on the token according to the instructions.

+!!! note
+    Other options for credentials will be offered in future, including OAuth access tokens.

+Create the provider and it'll appear on the list of providers.
+You can now proceed to connecting workspaces to the provider.

+### Connecting a workspace

+Once you have a provider you can connect a workspace to a git repository for that provider.

+Select a workspace.
+Go to its 'settings' (in the top right of the workspace page).

+Click 'Connect to VCS'.

+Select the provider.

+You'll then be presented with a list of repositories.
+Select the repository containing the terraform configuration you want to use in your workspace.
+If you cannot see your repository you can enter its name.

+Once connected you can start a run via the web UI.
+On the workspace page select the 'start run' drop-down box and select an option to either start a plan or both a plan and an apply.

+That will start a run, retrieving the configuration from the repository, and you will see the progress of its plan and apply.

 ## Agents

 OTF agents are dedicated processes for executing runs.
 They are functionally equivalent to [Terraform Cloud Agents](https://developer.hashicorp.com/terraform/cloud-docs/agents).